lenny20/sotto-releases/README.md

 # SottoWrite desktop releases

-\Installers for Mac, Windwos and Linux.
+Installers for Mac, Windwos and Linux.

-Desktop is still in beta.
+SottoWrite Desktop is still in beta.
 Please report any bugs to hello@sottowrite.com